Kyūshūkōdai-mae Station

+Lines

+The station is served by the Kagoshima Main Line and is located 15.3 km from the starting point of the line at Mojikō.

+Layout

+The station consists of one island platform, with an elevated station building.
+The station is staffed.

+Platforms

 History

 The station was opened with the name Shin-Nakabaru Station (新中原駅, Shin-Nakabaru-eki) by Japanese National Railways (JNR) on 1 November 1970 as an added station on the existing track of the Kagoshima Main Line.
 On 1 April 1987, with the privatization of JNR, JR Kyushu took over control of the station.
 On 1 November 1990, the station name was changed to Kyūshūkōdai-mae.

 Passenger statistics

-In fiscal 2016, the station was used by 4,473 passengers daily, and it ranked 46th among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 3359 passengers daily (boarding passengers only), and it ranked 49th among the busiest stations of JR Kyushu.